 Jewish Studies in Prague (CET) - Prague, Czech Republic

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer NEJS coursework.
-Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
+There you can filter options to search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where NEJS courses may be available.

 NEJS Study Abroad LiaisonTo assist students with their academic choices abroad and to help answer any questions about receiving major/minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
 As every department has different policies regarding credit from abroad, the Study Abroad Liaison can assist you with guidance on major/minor credit.
 Find the Study Abroad Liaison for NEJS here.

 Receiving Credit in NEJS

 The George and Gertrude Gerzon Endowed Scholarship for Eastern European Holocaust Studies was established to support students that have completed course work offered by the Brandeis University Near Eastern and Judaic Studies Program, and who will be studying in Eastern Europe.
 Preference will be given to those who will be studying in Poland, or a program that includes course work or projects related to Holocaust Studies in Eastern Europe.

 The Ruth Gollan Prize in Hebrew for $900 will be awarded to student(s) pursuing a program of study in Israel in Hebrew language and/or literature.
 The deadline is typically in April.

 The MASA Grants provide $1000 for Jewish undergraduates studying in Israel.
 Applications must be sent to MASA at least two months before the start of your program.

 Boren Scholarships, The National Security Education Program (NSEP) provide unique funding opportunities for U.S. undergraduate students to add an important international and language component to their educations.
 We focus on geographic areas, languages, and fields of study that are critical to U.S. national security, broadly defined, and underrepresented in study abroad.
 The deadline is typically in December.